DaviRaubach/muda/docs/source/index.rst

 Welcome to muda's documentation.
 ================================

-Muda is an Abjad library.

-It requires Abjad 3.4 and Python 3.6+.
+**Davi Raubach's Abjad Library.**

-The idea is to have some resources to easily build scores, write and transform some music with Abjad and LilyPond.
+Muda consists of some resources to easily build scores, write and transform music notation with Abjad and LilyPond.
 It carries a particular conception of music, its materials, and some processes I am interested in.
 It is flexible, though.

 This example shows how it works: :ref:`example`.

+Python 3.6+

+Used libraries:

+abjad 3.3
+abjadext.rmakers
+iracema 0.1.7
+matplotlib 3.3.4
+numpy 1.20.1
+jsonschema 3.2.0
+evans